 What does an Investment Banker Do?

-What do what does an Investment Banker do each day?
+What do an Investment Banker do each day?

 What does the day-to-day routine look like for a typical Banker?